 - The Department’s Supplemental Form for MSP or Ph.D.
 Applications as applicable.
 This is a WORD document that should be saved to your computer, completed, and then submitted online via the University’s Online Graduate Admissions website.
 To submit this document, go to the “Supporting Documents” section of the University’s Graduate Admissions website and upload your completed form under “Document 1” in this section.
 Joint Graduate Pathway applicants should note the pathway they intend to pursue on the Supplemental Form for MSP Applications.

 Applicants to any Joint Graduate Pathway must also submit any additional documents required by the partner program as well.

 International applicants also are required to submit:

 TOEFL scores (required only of international applicants whose native language is not English).
-Other English proficiency examinations that are accepted: the IELTS, MELAB and PTE examinations.
+Other English proficiency examinations that are accepted: the IELTS, MELAB, PTE, Cambridge C1 Advanced Level, Michigan Language Assessment, and Duolingo examinations.
 Official scores should be sent directly to the University Office of Admissions.
-University minimum scores may be found at FSU’s International Admissions page.
+University minimum scores may be found on FSU’s International Admissions page.

 If you have any questions about the application materials or admissions process, please contact the Department Admissions coordinator at email@example.com